Atlantic Wall (wargame): Publication history

 After the demise of SPI, Hobby Japan acquired the game rights and published a Japanese-language edition, 大西洋の壁 (Atlantic Wall), in 1987.

-In 2014, Decision Games released an updated edition titled Atlantic Wall: D-Day to Falaise.
+In 2014, Decision Games released an updated and expanded edition titled Atlantic Wall: D-Day to Falaise.

 Reception

-In the 1980 book The Best of Board Wargaming, Geoff Barnard liked the counters and rules but was ambiguous about the maps, saying they "have been heavily edited, and only the most important terrain features and very few towns have been shown, so they seem rather bare."
+In the 1980 book The Best of Board Wargaming, Geoff Barnard liked the counters and rules but was ambivalent about the maps, saying they "have been heavily edited, and only the most important terrain features and very few towns have been shown, so they seem rather bare."
 He also pointed out that the three invasion scenarios "are essentially solitaire, as the German has little to do while the Allied player completes the detailed landing procedures including parachute drops, sea bombardments, commandos, DD tanks, engineering activities and infantry assaults."
 He concluded by giving the game an average "Excitement" grade of 60%.

 In Issue 31 of the UK wargaming magazine Phoenix, Ken Walten liked the game system, saying, "the sequence of play is readily learnt, flows easily, and is thus highly playable, whilst still remaining a highly realistic simulation."
 Given the complexity of the game and the different tactics required for each scenario, Walten recommended that players try each of the invasion scenarios first before attempting to play the Campaign game.

 In The Guide to Simulations/Games for Education and Training, Richard Rydzel called this "a very accurate simulation of the Normandy campaign."
 He found "The short invasion scenarios are exciting but are usually just a matter of die rolling for a few hours."
 He questioned the pro-Allied tilt of the game, saying, "The campaign is a long and tedious but fun exercise on how many different ways the German player can be beaten."